Easy Bok Choy Kimchi

 Get new recipes via email:

-Make sea kelp stock (optional).
-Simmer a piece of dried sea kelp in water for a few minutes, then remove the kelp and keep the stock.
+Optional Kelp Stock: Simmer a small piece of dried kelp in water for a few minutes and let it cool before using.

-📌 Want to make it without fish sauce?
+Want to make bok choy kimchi without fish sauce?
 Try Korean soup soy sauce for a delicious vegetarian alternative with rich flavor—just like in my vegan kimchi recipe!

 Fermentation Tips